10DLC SMS Campaign Registration

 When you submit your campaign, it goes into a queue to wait for review by the messaging aggregator.
 They will review your website to verify that the information entered on your brand and campaign matches your published website information.
 They will review your published policies for how you manage the information you collect and protect the privacy of your customers.
 Additionally, they will review your campaign intentions, goals and messages.
 Your opt-in process will be scrutinized to make sure you are receiving the level of consent needed for your use case.
 Your sample messages must fit your use case.
 This process takes 5 – 7 business days to receive a campaign response.

 If your campaign is rejected, a reason is provided and we will work with you to correct the issues that were raised.
-Campaigns can be resubmitted, however the campaign submission fee is assessed by TCR each time the campaign is submitted and we pass these fees on to you.
+Campaigns can be resubmitted multiple times, however please be aware that there is a campaign submission fee each time the campaign is submitted and we pass these fees on to you.
 To avoid these additional costs, become familiar with appropriate messaging requirements, complete the pre-requisites listed above, establish proper procedures to obtain consent, and clearly communicate this in your campaign language.

 Campaign Approval